LaertXh/DSAS-Bias-Detection-Challenge/README.md

 ## Scenario
 The company Kendrellis Enterprises is suspecting that it's hiering practices may be vonurable to potential biases.
 They have hiered a outiser consultant (thas's you) to investigate.
 Analyze their application history dataset to uncover any biases such as age, gender, race or any other form of unequal treatment.

+The company has the following hiring structure.
+Users apply which creates our applications table.
+Each appliccations goes through a AI acreening phase, most get rejected.
+Finally the ones that passed go enter the recruitment interview screening and again most get rejected.
+The ones that pass will then go to the techniacal interview and finally the selected applicants will go through the management interview which makes a final decision.

 ## Objectives
 1. Identify biases in any stage of the hiring process:
     - AI Screening